 Preface

-Sometime this summer, 2023, after being online for two years, Amazon removed that June 2021 review with no notification or explanation.
-When I asked why, I was told it was for violating community guidelines.
+When I discovered this and asked why, I was told it was for violating community guidelines.
 Despite repeated inquiries, I was never told which guidelines it allegedly violated so that I could address them.
-Knowing that the same review was approved before, I tweaked anything I thought could possibly be considered over any kind of line, and resubmitted it.
-That resubmission was never approved or rejected, which I’ve never had happen before on any Amazon review.
-Rejections have always come within the hour, approvals within a few hours to a day.
-When after almost a week I inquired about its status, I was told that resubmitting a review after its removal by Amazon—which I was at first bizarrely told Amazon couldn’t do for security reasons—results in a ban from being able to review a product.
-So now, despite being the subject matter expert on Lucky 666‘s subjects, and no reasons ever given for how my review violated any guidelines, I’m now unable to review the book on Amazon.
-I was told this was to preserve customer trust and avoid bias.
+Knowing that the same review had been approved in the first place, I tweaked anything I thought could possibly be considered objectionable and resubmitted it.
+When after almost a week it hadn’t been posted, with no approval or rejection (which usually happens within hours), I inquired about its status.
+I was told that resubmitting a review after its removal by Amazon results in a ban from being able to review a product.

 The review